shoaeeb/is-this-normal/SEO_ANALYTICS.md

 - Question URLs include the question text as a slug
 - Category pages have descriptive URLs
 - No query parameters in public-facing URLs

+### 5. Structured Data
+The application implements structured data (JSON-LD) for rich search results:
+- QAPage schema for question pages
+- WebSite schema for the homepage
+- AboutPage schema for the about page

+### 6. Keyword Optimization
+Each page is optimized with relevant keywords:
+- Primary keywords: "is this normal", "normal behavior", "anonymous questions"
+- Secondary keywords based on categories: relationships, work, health, etc.
+- Long-tail keywords based on question content

+See [SEO_KEYWORDS.md](./docs/SEO_KEYWORDS.md) for the complete keyword strategy.

 ## Analytics Implementation